Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Include multiple offers

 Shoppers love discounts, and yet the price isn’t the only thing that interests them.
 People also care about the speed and methods of delivery, payment options, terms of return, or any other feature.
-A useful service in addition to the main product is another way to stand out from the competition.
+A reliable service in addition to the main product is another way to stand out from the competition.

 What to offer: